aikata10/aikata10.github.io/index.md

 ---

-I thrive on solving complex problems at the intersection of theory and implementation to build cutting-edge cryptographic systems.
+I solve complex problems at the intersection of theory and implementation to build cutting-edge cryptographic systems.
 Let's connect to discuss opportunities in research, development, or collaborations in cybersecurity and cryptography.

 ---